 An added bonus of visiting is the views of the city and the serene natural surroundings that you can go for a walk through.
 You’ll probably need to get a taxi here.

 On the outskirts of Athens is the Daphni Monastery, another Byzantine site.

 Daphni does not have as nice a setting but it is more significant and a much more impressive building.
-It is part of a World Heritage Site that includes other Byzantine monasteries in Greece.
+It, along with two other Byzantine monasteries, is one of Greece’s World Heritage Sites..

 You will probably also need to get a taxi here – or you can get a bus or a metro/bus combination.
 You can find out more public transport information here.